ringcentral/ringcentral-web-phone/README.md

 - every api call must await for status ready
   - so that in test cases we don't need to wait for timeout
 - test case will fail if callee running in a browser tab
+  - I find that, if there are 3 instances, each instance will receive 3 messages about Cmd="7" with different Cln="xxx". "xxx" here is authorizationId.